- Graduate Student Life Office

 Student Health Services (SHS)

-The Student Health Services (SHS) provides comprehensive primary health care to all enrolled students and their spouses.
+The Student Health Services (SHS) provides comprehensive primary health care to all enrolled students.
 These services include: lab tests, medications, wellness exams, routine immunizations, free STI testing, and care for acute and chronic illness.
 Within SHS there is an International Travel Clinic which provides travel consults for students traveling internationally with a Wheaton College sponsored trip or personal trips.
 Destination appropriate immunizations, medications and products are available.

-In most circumstances, each student enrolling for 6 or more credits in a semester is required to have the following: health history, physical examination including documentation of specific laboratory exams, if requested by your physician, immunizations and a tuberculosis (TB) skin test which are required by Illinois State Law and Wheaton College for all students.
+In most circumstances, each student enrolling for 6 or more credits in a semester is required to have the following: health history, immunizations and a tuberculosis (TB) skin test which are required by Illinois State Law and Wheaton College for all students.
 Students taking less than 6 credit hours in a semester are required to complete the health history form, tuberculosis screening test, and further requirements as necessary.
 A registration hold and a non-refundable late fee will be assessed if these items are not completed prior to the designated deadline.
-SHS will notify students of their medical requirements via their “https://my.wheaton.edu” e-mail account.
-Students may consult the website for more information and forms at https://www.wheaton.edu/healthsvcs.
+SHS will notify students of their medical requirements via their “my.wheaton.edu” e-mail account.
+Students may consult the website for more information and forms at https://www.wheaton.edu/shs.

 Privacy Statement: All health information is treated confidentially.
 Nothing is released without written consent unless a life is in danger or a community risk exists.
 Each student will sign a confidentiality statement upon his/her first visit to Student Health Services.